 In December 2001, Senator Vivienne Poy, Ph.D. introduced a motion at the Senate of Canada to proclaim the month of May as Asian Heritage Month in Canada and the motion was passed.
 In 2002, the Government of Canada officially proclaimed the month of May as Asian Heritage Month.

-The Chinese Canadian National Council - Ottawa Chapter embarked on the Asian Heritage Month 2002 celebrations by presenting three short films about Chinese Canadians.
-With the assistance of her team, Monica Wu became the chief organizer of the Asian Heritage Month.
-She also developed and designed the website for the CCNC Ottawa chapter.
-In 2003 the Asian Heritage Month programs grew to 10 activities, including a Gala Concert in which seven Asian Canadian communities participated.
+The Chinese Canadian National Council (Ottawa Chapter) embarked on the Asian Heritage Month celebration in Ottawa in 2002 by presenting three short films about Chinese Canadians.
+In 2003, Monica Wu became the chief organizer of the Asian Heritage Month events for the Chinese Canadian National Council (Ottawa Chapter).
+She also developed and designed its website.
+In 2003 the Asian Heritage Month celebrations grew from one to 10 events, including a Gala Concert in which seven Asian Canadian communities participated.
 In 2004, there were 13 events.

-Ottawa Asian Heritage Month Society is a non-profit, non-political and non-religious organization and is a pan-Asian group.
-It has representatives/organizations/individuals from the following cultures: Bangladeshi, Cambodian, Chinese, East Indian, Filipino, Japanese, Indonesian, Iranian, Korean, Nepalese, Malaysian, Mongolian, Pakistani, Thai, Turkish and Vietnamese.
+The Ottawa Asian Heritage Month Society is a non-profit, non-political and non-religious organization and is a pan-Asian group.
+The following cultural groups have participated in our events: Bangladeshi, Cambodian, Chinese, East Indian, Filipino, Japanese, Indonesian, Iranian, Jordanian, Kazakhstani, Korean, Nepalese, Malaysian, Mongolian, Pakistani, Thai, Turkish and Vietnamese.